ARTIST DREAMER INSPIRER EDUCATOR

 From there, we moved to Connecticut-new art museums & more historical sites!
 Art continued in my life.
 I lived in the art department at Hand High School in Madison.
 My teachers embraced my passion & encouraged me to think outside of the box.
 The seed is growing.

-Now married with three children, I have found that what "tormented me as a child" has only prepared me for the next part of my journey....inspiring the next generation in a fun and loving environment.
+Now married with three children, I have found that what "annoyed" me as a child" has only prepared me for the next part of my journey....inspiring the next generation in a fun & loving environment.
 It is something inside me that I can not turn off.
 Art is my heart, soul & mind.
 The flower is blooming.

 What is most important about my journey is the love & support that I have encountered along the way.
 Without my husband & wonderful friends & family, I might not have followed my dream.
 They have encouraged me to reach for the stars, inspire others, be true to myself & be thankful.